rajantino/lambda_nodejs_app_boilerplate/README.md

 1) install nodemon globally
 2) run npm install at root folder of this appliaction to install cross-env
 3) run npm install on shared/lib/nodejs path to install npm dependencies
+4)
+  a) Changes need to be done [on ubuntu] to connect to local MYSQL
+   - sudo ufw allow 3306   # to open port 3306 from firewall
+   - CREATE USER 'root'@'%' IDENTIFIED BY 'PASSWORD';   #in mysql console
+   - GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' WITH GRANT OPTION; # in mysql console
+   - FLUSH PRIVILEGES; # in mysql console
+   - set bind-address = 0.0.0.0 in /etc/mysql/mysql.conf.d/mysqld.cnf file for mysql version 5.7 and above and in /etc/mysql/my.cnf file  for version 5.6 or below
+   - systemctl restart mysql # in regular console to restart mysql server
+   - check ip address if docker network interface by command -> ifconfig or hostname -I most probably it would be 172.17.0.1
+   - put this ip address in mysql connection config "host": "172.17.0.1"

+  b) for development also if you are using some cloud Database service  step (a) is not required simple put the details you got from cloud service provider in database config

-4) run 'npm run watch' in one terminal , on this terminal nodemon will watch for changes in js,yaml and json files and build the application so we don't have to build the app everytime we make any change in code
+5) run 'npm run watch' in one terminal , on this terminal nodemon will watch for changes in js,yaml and json files and build the application so we don't have to build the app everytime we make any change in code
-5) run 'npm run start' on other terminal, it will start the application and all lambdas will be deployed locally with the help of docker container
+6) run 'npm run start' on other terminal, it will start the application and all lambdas will be deployed locally with the help of docker container

-6) When we change in yaml file we need to stop currently running sam cli (CTRL + C/X) and start again by running 'npm run start'
+7) When we change in yaml file we need to stop currently running sam cli (CTRL + C/X) and start again by running 'npm run start'
-6) hit localhost:3061/signup [POST] through postman with payload {
+8) hit localhost:3061/signup [POST] through postman with payload {
     "firstName":"john",
     "lastName":"doe",